Metadrop/behat-contexts/README.md

           - 'cookie-agreed-categories'
         analytics:
           - '_ga'
+      # Optional configuration:
+      cookies_ignored:
+        - cookieA
+        - cookieB
+      cookies_third_party_domains_ignored:
+        - example.com
 ```

 Steps included in this context:

 - **Then I accept cookies**: Accept cookie banner with default options.

-- **Then there should not be cookies of :type type**: Assert the cookies of a specific category are not present.
+- **Then the cookies of :type type have not been loaded**: Assert the cookies of a specific category are not present.

-- **Then the cookies of :type type have been saved**:  Assert the cookies of a specific category are present.
+- **Then the cookies of :type type have been loaded**:  Assert the cookies of a specific category are present.

 - **When I wait cookie banner appears**:  Wait until the cookie banner is loaded.

+- **Then there should not be any cookies loaded**:  Check there are no cookies loaded at all.
+It also reports
+  potential cookie source coming from third party iframes (s.e.: youtube, doubleclick, etc).

 #### Steps